 - The sidebar has been reorganized to have the settings and other options as a drop down below the username.

 - The resource page has been redesigned to have tabs for more easy editing.

-- Images now contain metadata for which type of IDEs and features they support (JupyterLab, RStudio, Dask).
+- Images now contain metadata for which type of IDEs and features they support (JupyterLab, R, Dask).
 This is used by Saturn Cloud to know what resources can use the image for.

 - The resource list now sorts resources by “last started” date rather than “created date”.

 - Resources can now be created via recipe, and each resource has a download recipe button.

 - Collaboration has changed in Saturn.
 Now instead of sharing with individual users, you make your resource visible to other people in the organization and sent them a copy of the link so they can clone.

 - Shared folders can now be connected to individual resources rather than any resource available to the user.